scottwedge/JAX_archiving_service/JAX_Archiving_Service_API_docs.md

 ### /archive_processing
 [back to top][endpoints]

 This endpoint will accept a `GET` request as described below.

 The successful return will be the `job_id`.
 The metadata document associated with the `job_id` will be updated.
 The keys to update are `archival_status` and `when_archival_started` with `"processing"` and `{timestamp}` respectively.
 The data services team will be sent an email notification about the failed job.

+The unsuccessful return of this endpoint will be a string (starting with `ERROR:`) describing why the workflow of this endpoint did not fully complete successfully.

 This `GET` will include two args, `api_key` and `job_id`.